Ford Versailles

-The Ford Versailles was a mid-size automobile between 1991 and 1996 in Brazil and Argentina.
-It was a version of the Volkswagen Santana sold in the 1990s, when Ford and Volkswagen shared models in South America in a joint venture known as Autolatina.
+The Ford Versailles is a large family car sold between 1991 and 1996 in Brazil and Argentina.
+It is a version of the Volkswagen Santana sold in the 1990s, when Ford and Volkswagen shared models in South America in a joint venture known as Autolatina.
 It replaced the Ford Del Rey in Brazil and the locally built Ford Sierra in Argentina.
 The station wagon version was sold as the Ford Royale.

 History

 The Ford Versailles took over from the Ford Del Rey in 1991 (for the 1992 model year).
 Design differed from the Santana by using Ford's corporate front end treatment, somewhat squarer taillights, and more upright D-pillars.
 Like the Santana, the Versailles was available as a two- or four-door sedan, and as a station wagon called the Ford Royale.
 The Royale was initially only offered as a three-door, even though the Volkswagen Quantum on which it was based was available with five doors.
 (It was alleged that Volkswagen did not want the Royale to be available as a five-door model, as this would have posed a competitive threat to the popular Quantum.).
 In 1995 and 1996, Ford did offer a five-door version of the Royale.
 The Versailles and Royale were both built at Volkswagen's plant in São Bernardo do Campo and not at Ford's own facility.

 The GL came standard with a 1.8-liter Volkswagen engine, or an optional 2.0-liter version.
 Both were offered in either gasoline or alcohol-powered versions.
 The top Ghia model only received the 2.0-liter engine and was also available with electronic fuel injection.
 From 1993, fuel injection became available on the GL as well.